jermdavis/SearchIndexBuilder/README.md

 * `-a` / `-attach` (Optional) : Causes the processing to pause between parsing the command line options and starting any processing.
   This allows you to attach a debugger if you need to.
 * `-f` / `-fake` (Optional) : Makes the code use a "fake" object as the endpoint proxy class - allowing it to process some data without a connection to Sitecore being possible.
+It generates random results for whatever data is being processed.